 If acronyms and abbreviations are used, the word or term must be written in full in the first instance, followed by the acronym/abbreviation in brackets (e.g.: rehabilitation and return to work coordinator [RRTWC])

 5.1 Submitting applications for approval

-- Step one - The training provider is required to access and review the Application Form – Rehabilitation and Return to Work Coordinator course approval (PDF, 0.14 MB).
+- Step 2: Complete the application form: Application Form – Rehabilitation and Return to Work Coordinator course approval (PDF, 0.15 MB).

 5.2 Unsuccessful applications

-In the event the application is unsuccessful, WCRS will provide reasons why the application is unsatisfactory.
-There is no limit on the number of times a training provider can apply for approval.
+In the event your application is unsuccessful, WCRS will provide reasons why the application is unsatisfactory.
+There is no appeal process provided under the Workers’ Compensation and Rehabilitation Act 2003 in relation to an unsuccessful application.

 5.3 Period of approval

-Approved courses will remain current for a period a five (5) years from the date of approval.
+Approved courses will remain current for a period of five (5) years from the date of approval.

-The training provider is required to submit a new application and required documentation for approval (as detailed in Section 5.1) within 6 months of the approval period expiring.
+The training provider is required to submit a new application and required documentation for approval (as detailed in Section 5.1) within six (6) months of the approval period expiring.

 The training provider must not substantially alter any content, assessment or delivery of the course once approved without first consulting with WCRS.
 Requests to amend the training package are to be made by emailing firstname.lastname@example.org.